-"configuration_from_input"

-variable
+"configuration_from_input" variable

-output of the bias potential using files under the This variable is used to specify the maximum number of bias potential updates.
+"bias generation" is chosen, metadynamics will not be performed; only the construction and output of the bias potential using files under the This variable is used to specify the maximum number of bias potential updates.
 If the number of bias potential updates exceeds the value specified here, the simulation will terminate.
-If a negative value is specified, the program will not terminate by this condition.
-This is the replica parallelization is enabled.
+If replica parallelization is enabled.
 If the number of replica parallelizations is changed from consecutive simulations, it is not possible to rigorously reproduce the situation of the last run.
 Under this block, we configure the method